SNAS/openbmp/docs/MESSAGE_BUS_API.md

 Data is in **TSV** format

 * Field delimiter is TAB (**\\t**)
-* Fields are **NOT** optionally enclosed - this isn't needed and its more work for the constumer to implement it
+* Fields are **NOT** optionally enclosed - this isn't needed and its more work for the consumer to implement it
 * Instead of having to deal with escaping TAB and NEWLINE, values with TAB will be replaced with space and newlines (\\n) will be replaced with a carriage return (**\\r**)
 * Records are delimited by unix line feed (**\\n**)
 * Action is always the first field.
 This defines how to handle the data, such as add or delete